Conal-Tuohy/SIMILE-Gadget/README.md

 Gadget is an XML inspector.

-Gadget was written by Stefano Mazzocchi for the MIT SIMILE project.
-I took a copy from the [Google Code SVN Archive](https://code.google.com/archive/p/simile-gadget/) and converted it to Git, retaining some of the history that was still available in SVN.

 ## What can I do with this?

 When you want to have a condensed representation of (normally, a lot!) of well-formed XML data.
 This is normally useful in situations like:

 - data understanding and exploration
 - data migration/transformation
 - data cleanup
 - data complexity evaluation
 - schema adherence understanding
 - schema emergence

 ## Requirements